UtrechtUniversity/yoda/docs/design/metadata_form.md

 </Embargo_End_Date>
 ```

-For flexdates the patterns allowed are defined within the xsd for the corresponding field.
+For flexdates the patterns allowed are defined within the XSD for the corresponding field.

 #### Determining the datatype of a control
-Form control types could always be determined directly by the type definition in the xsd.
+Form control types could always be determined directly by the type definition in the XSD.
 For a flexdate there is no direct element type in the XSD that can represent a flex date including the wanted validation requirements.
 In order to make flexdates work it is required to add the wanted data types as extra elements on a deeper level by adding an extra complexType level.
-Within the xsd validation of data entered by researcher is dealt with by creating a complexType element consisting of 3 (for this moment) elements.
+Within the XSD validation of data entered by researcher is dealt with by creating a complexType element consisting of 3 (for this moment) elements.
 Each of these element is of the type that coincides with the three allowed date formats:
 ```
 xs:date – full date value (YYYY-MM-DD)